Tomson909/PhysicalActivity/0_LiteratureReview/README.md

 - **Source 1**: Physical activity prediction with same dataset

   - **[Kaggle Notebook](https://www.kaggle.com/code/kaushalkrishna2000/physical-activity-notebook)**
-  - **Objective**:Based on the same dataset the physical activity is being predicted
+  - **Objective**: Based on the same dataset the physical activity is being predicted
   - **Methods**: Simple mutilayer neural net
   - **Outcomes**: Predicted with an accuracy of 99% but the testing is unrealistic
   - **Relation to the Project**: Same project